TotalTechGeek/TotalTechGeek/README.md

 ### Hey there 👋

 I'm Jesse!
-I'm a Software Architect & a total tech geek!
+I'm a VP of Engineering at LeoSight & a total tech geek!
 I specialize in cloud architecture & back-end systems, but I love working on dev tools to make life better for other devs.

 My GitHub is not necessarily a showcase of my cleanest code (I work on some of these side projects in my spare time), but it is a portfolio of some of my passion projects.